Posts Categorised: Field

 Tests in both organizations can be entered online.
 Go to EntryExpress for AKC or HuntSecretary for HRC.
 (Note: be sure to check both platforms if you’re running AKC as some tests are showing up on HuntSecretary.)

-You can run your dog in HRC without a UKC registration, but you’ll pay more and you must have your dog registered within 60 days of earning points or you forfeit those points.
+You can run your dog in HRC without a UKC registration, but you’ll pay more, and your dog must be registered within 60 days of earning points or you forfeit those points.
 Note: it often takes a month or more to get your registration from UKC.

 Preparing to go

-Make a list of what you need to bring so you’re not scrambling at the last minute.
-For example, you might include a collar, leash, whistle, duck call, crate, bug spray, sunscreen, sunglasses, rain gear, jacks, rubber boots and/or waders, water, shade, fan for hot weather, camera or cell phone with a camera (be sure to turn off the ringer), chairs, sunshade, coolers with drinks, snacks, and lunch.
+Start a list of what you should bring so you’re not scrambling at the last minute.
+For example, you might include a collar, leash, whistle, duck call, crate, bug spray, sunscreen, sunglasses, rain gear, jacket, rubber boots and/or waders, water, shade, fan for hot weather, camera or cell phone with a camera (be sure to turn off the ringer), chairs, sunshade, coolers with drinks, snacks, and lunch.

 Don’t forget “dark or customary hunting attire” for AKC tests.
 Or all camo for HRC tests.
 If your family or friends are coming make sure they don’t wear anything white or neon colored.